 Snow King Mountain, known as "the Town Hill," packs plenty of excitement into a small area.
 This hill boasts one of the steepest sustained pitches, top-to-bottom, of any area in the lower 48.
 It plays host to many national ski teams during the early season and is a popular location for local, state and regional alpine races.
 Plus, it's a favorite lunch break or post-work lap destination for locals.
 The "King" also offers night skiing under the lights until 7 p.m. and a brand new base-to-summit gondola.

-Jackson Hole Mountain Resort is celebrating its 56th season for 2021-22 and offers what can be considered the closest to a European ski experience within the U.S. With its many acres of expert terrain, longest continuous vertical rise of any ski area in the country and access to thousands of acres of out-of-bounds skiing, few areas can compare.
-Find all you need to conquer "The Big One" at Jackson Hole Sports, the closest ski shop to Bridger Gondola.
+Jackson Hole Mountain Resort is celebrating its 58th season for 2023-24 and offers what can be considered the closest to a European ski experience within the U.S. With its many acres of expert terrain, longest continuous vertical rise of any ski area in the country and access to thousands of acres of out-of-bounds skiing, few areas can compare.
+Find all you need to conquer "The Big One" at Jackson Hole Sports, the closest ski shop to the Bridger Gondola.

 Located on the snowier, western slope of the Tetons, Grand Targhee Resort boasts the most powder days of any area in the country.
-The 500 inches of snow that fall each year on the resort's 2,602 acres of ski-able terrain solidify Grand Targhee as one of the Rocky Mountain ski world's premier "hidden gems.
+The 500 inches of snow that fall each year on the resort's 2,602 acres of ski-able terrain solidify Grand Targhee as one of the Rocky Mountain ski world's premier "hidden gems."